Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Related Work

 \subsection{Contribution Relative to Prior Work}

+Table~\ref{tab:positioning} positions this work against representative prior studies of neural collapse along four axes that define our contribution: whether the work studies collapse \emph{onset/timing} (not just the equilibrium), proposes a measurable \emph{norm marker} of onset, varies architecture and dataset \emph{jointly}, and uses a causal \emph{intervention}.

-In contrast to prior work, we provide the first controlled investigation of NC emergence dynamics across depth, activation, weight decay, and width.
-We identify a model--dataset-specific feature norm threshold that is stable across training conditions (CV~$<8\%$ within each pair) and predicts collapse timing with a mean lead of 62~epochs.
-By completing the full (architecture)$\times$(dataset) grid, we reveal a strong interaction: effects are conditional, not additive.
-A three-regime weight decay phase diagram and a precise five-way structural parallel with grokking together suggest that norm-threshold dynamics constitute a general mechanism for delayed representational reorganisation.
+In contrast, we provide a systematic, controlled study of NC emergence dynamics across depth, activation, weight decay, and width within a fixed protocol.
+Where prior work relates feature- and classifier-norm \emph{magnitudes} to the collapsed state~\citep{pan2023towards}, we identify a model-dataset-specific feature-norm \emph{threshold} that is stable within each pair (CV~$<8\%$ at a fixed activation) and precedes onset in all 12 strict-threshold runs, holds across the six-cell (architecture~$\times$~dataset) grid and five activations, and reveals a conditional (non-additive) interaction dominated by the ResNet-20/MNIST cell.
+A three-regime weight-decay phase diagram and a five-way parallel with grokking together suggest norm-threshold dynamics may underlie delayed representational reorganisation more broadly.

+Two recent ICLR~2026 works are closely related but address different questions. \citet{sakamoto2025explaining} link NC to grokking in the opposite direction from ours: they use NC1 contraction to bound grokking generalisation, while we use a grokking-style feature norm threshold to mark NC onset. \citet{zhao2026optimizer} study optimiser-dependent NC emergence, proving that decoupled weight decay under AdamW prevents NC convergence; our protocol uses coupled weight decay (Adam for MLP, SGD for ResNet) and documents a separate Goldilocks zone within these optimiser choices.
+Our contributions are therefore complementary rather than overlapping with either line of work.